-Marseille doesn’t have a coffee culture (yet) like the one we’re familiar with in Australia.
+Marseille doesn’t have a specialty coffee culture (yet) like the one we’re familiar with in Australia.
 There’s very little chance you’ll be able to walk into a cafe, order a flat white and get exactly what you expected.

 Café is what almost everyone orders and that’s an espresso served with a glass of water on the side.
 No one cares where the beans are from or who roasts them.
 The point is to sit down, have a café, read a newspaper and go on with life.